biocorecrg/SIB_course_nextflow_Nov_2021/docs/fourth.rst

 Deployment in the AWS cloud
 =============================

 The final profile is for running the pipeline in the **Amazon Cloud**, known as Amazon Web Services or AWS.
-In particular, we will use **AWS Batch** that allows the execution of containerised workloads in the Amazon cloud infrastructure (where NNNN is the number of your bucket which you can see in the mounted folder by typing **df -h**).
+In particular, we will use **AWS Batch** that allows the execution of containerised workloads in the Amazon cloud infrastructure (where NNNN is the number of your bucket which you can see in the mounted folder `/mnt` by typing the command **df**).

 .. code-block:: groovy